Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 ## Targeted loci recovery heatmap
 Using `get_seq_lengths.py` script you can get an idea of how many targeted genes are recovered.
-Then you can make a heatmap using `gene_recovery_heatmap.R` script in R and `seq_lengths.txt` output file.
+Then you can make a heat map using `gene_recovery_heatmap.R` script in R and `seq_lengths.txt` output file.
 For more detail see [here](https://github.com/mossmatters/HybPiper/wiki/Tutorial).

 ```
 # /bin/sh